XXGurjot07/var_powersupply/README.md

 # var_powersupply
 VARIABLE REGULATED DC BENCH POWER SUPPLY
-# This was my personal project, so as to facilitate my other projects and serve as a starting point in my Circuit Design Journey.
+# This was my personal project, so as to facilitate my other projects and serve as a starting point in Circuit Design.
  1. The Schematic, PCB Layout and Gerbers were generated in KiCAD.
  2. All the values have been selected with due reference to the Datasheets only.
  3. Output = 1.23 - 13.53 V @3A Max (for this Topology)